 You’ll be THE MOM or THE DAD if you’re the one that always has what people need on hand.

-The title, “good dance parent,” comes with time and practice and seriously everyone’s guide to what a good or successful dance parent is will look different.
+The title, “Awesome dance parent,” comes with time and practice and seriously everyone’s guide to what a good or successful dance parent is will look different.
 So for example, unless you are a professional make up artist it might take a few performances to get the makeup application just right on your child.
-I danced all my life and thought I knew everything about dance makeup, but it wasn’t until the studio photos came out that I realized my daughters face looked orange compared to everyone else!
+I danced all my life and thought I knew everything about dance makeup, but it wasn’t until the studio photos came out that I realized my daughter’s face looked orange compared to everyone else!
 Her skin is darker olive than mine and I had used a darker foundation on her as I thought this would help because of the harsh lighting on stage, but no… she just looked well like a pumpkin really – a really really cute pumpkin of course, but still a pumpkin!

 Use the Danceparent101.com website!!!